AFLplusplus/AFLplusplus/docs/custom_mutators.md

 fuzzing by using libraries that perform mutations according to a given grammar.

-The custom mutator is passed to `afl-fuzz` via the `AFL_CUSTOM_MUTATOR_LIBRARY` or `AFL_PYTHON_MODULE` environment variable., and must export a fuzz function.
+The custom mutator is passed to `afl-fuzz` via the `AFL_CUSTOM_MUTATOR_LIBRARY` or `AFL_PYTHON_MODULE` environment variable, and must export a fuzz function.
 Please see [APIs](#2-apis) and [Usage](#3-usage) for detail.

 The custom mutation stage is set to be the first non-deterministic stage (right before the havoc stage).